For the Vancouver Canucks and the NHL, a brutal reminder of the virus’s grip

 For some parents of Canucks players, returning to the ice remains an afterthought.
 Greg Holtby has not been able to watch his son play in person this season, even in Edmonton, which is just a 2½-hour drive from his home in Saskatchewan.
 He feels the distance even more now.
 “We felt a little bit helpless that we couldn’t be there to help at all,” he said.

 Brent Sutter could relate; he remained in a perpetual state of worry this week.
-Players on the team he owns and coaches, the Red Deer Rebels of the Western Hockey League, continued to live in their bubble and underwent weekly testing for the virus again Wednesday.
+Players on the team he owns, the Red Deer Rebels of the Western Hockey League, continued to live in their bubble and underwent weekly testing for the virus again Wednesday.

 “You don’t want it to get in, because if it does, it can go through you pretty quickly, too,” said Sutter, who while waiting for those results relied on texts and calls from Brandon for updates.